Reynolds High School Journalism Institute

-The Institutes cover an array of topics, including news literacy, reporting, writing, editing, multimedia, photojournalism, online layout and design, journalistic credibility, ethics and responsibilities, opinion pages, the future of news, business-side skills, First Amendment matters, privacy and the state of scholastic press freedom.
+The Institute covers an array of topics, including news and information literacy, reporting, writing, editing, multimedia, photojournalism, online layout and design, journalistic credibility, ethics and responsibilities, opinion pages, the future of news, business-side skills, First Amendment matters, privacy and the state of scholastic press freedom.
 For more details, see completed projects from previous Institutes.

 Teachers learn how to report on live events.
-Each teacher completes various projects throughout the Institutes to gain valuable experience.
+Each teacher completes various projects throughout the Institute to gain valuable experience.
 Teachers also develop lesson plans and journalism curriculum.

-Since 2000, the Institutes have trained more than 2,250 teachers.
-Most participants tell us the Institutes are the best professional development they’ve ever received.
-Participants use the knowledge they gain at the Institutes to advance in their careers and become leaders in the profession.
+Since its inception in 2001, the Institute has trained more than 2,200 teachers.
+Most participants tell us the Institute is the best professional development they’ve ever received.
+Participants use the knowledge they gain at the Institute to advance in their careers and become leaders in the profession.
 Many receive recognition from the Columbia Scholastic Press Association, the Journalism Education Association, the Dow Jones News Fund and other organizations for their contributions to journalism education.
 Institute participants who later received recognition from the Dow Jones News Fund include: